Bedworth: Features

 Among the most notable buildings in Bedworth are the Nicholas Chamberlaine Almshouses on All Saints' Square in the town centre, which are built in Tudor style and date from 1840, These replaced the original buildings which had been funded by a legacy from the local benefactor Nicholas Chamberlaine (1632–1715) through his will.
-The almshouses were restored in the 1980s, and are now Grade II* listed.
+The almshouses were restored in the 1980s and are now Grade II* listed.

-The majority of the town centre was redeveloped in the 1960s and early-1970s, with the typical architecture of that period, and consists of a pedestrianised shopping precinct.
-The town centre itself contains some of the usual high street retail names as well as many charity shops, card shops and banks.
+The majority of the town centre was redeveloped in the 1960s and early 1970s, with the typical architecture of that period and consists of a pedestrianised shopping precinct.
+The town centre itself contains some of the usual high street retail names, as well as many charity shops, card shops and banks.

-The main venue in Bedworth was the Bedworth Civic Hall which opened in 1973 and had an attached arts centre.
-In October 2022 the borough council announced that the Civic Hall would close permanently, citing the cost of maintaining the venue, but they stated that it would be redeveloped into a new theatre and library.
+The main venue in Bedworth is the Bedworth Civic Hall which opened in 1973 in the town centre, which has an attached arts centre.

 South of the town centre is the Miners' Welfare Park, which opened in 1923, originally to provide a recreation space for miners and their families.
 Now managed by the local council it includes playing fields, sports facilities, footpaths and gardens.
+A new play area, on the site of the previous aviary and paddling pool near the cricket ground within the park, was dedicated in June 2012 to Sergeant Simon 'Val' Valentine.
+He was born and brought up in Bedworth, a soldier of 2nd battalion Royal Regiment of Fusiliers who died in August 2009 while serving his country in Helmand Province, Afghanistan.
+The town centre was closed and thousands of townspeople paid their respects at Sergeant Valentine's funeral in 2009.

 The former Bedworth water tower is probably the most noticeable landmark building in Bedworth; built in 1898 in the then fashionable Romanesque style, at approximately 45 m high, it is visible from miles around and has been Grade II listed since 1987.
-It originally had a 60,000 gallon water tank, but became obsolete in 1988, when a new water mains was installed into Bedworth.
+It originally had a 60,000 gallon water tank, but became obsolete in 1988 when a new water mains was installed into Bedworth.
 The tower is home to a pair of peregrine falcons, first noted in 1998.
 In 2015 it was sold to be converted into six luxury apartments.